 Unlike heated cannabis, the raw stuff is not psychoactive.
 Rather, the active compounds in the herb exist in their acid form.
 For example, in raw cannabis, THC is found as THC acid.

 Many people consume raw cannabis oil to get some of the anti-inflammatory benefits of the herb without experiencing a high.
 Purchasing a raw cannabis oil to eventually dab or heat is another great option.

-Raw cannabis oil is considered extremely high quality, as the terpenes or cannabinoids have denatured.
+Raw cannabis oil is considered extremely high quality, as the terpenes or cannabinoids have not yet denatured.
 Heated extractions can mutilate the cannabis product, and the overall quality can vary.

 Isolates are pure THC, CBD, or other cannabinoids.
 There is value to isolates, as they allow patients to get a consistent and measurable dose every time.